mattermost/docs/source/deployment/sso-saml-adfs-msws2016.rst

 	.. image:: ../../source/images/SSO-SAML-ADFS_add-new-relying-party-trust_008.png

-8. In the **Choose Access Control Policy** screen, you may enable multi-factor authentication, but this is beyond the scope of this guide.
-It assumes the default values **Permit everyone** and an unchecked box are kept.
+8. In the **Choose Access Control Policy** screen select the access control policy suitable for your environment.
+This guide assumes the default values **Permit everyone** and an unchecked box are kept.

 	.. image:: ../../source/images/SSO-SAML-ADFS_add-new-relying-party-trust_009.png